nearinj/Comparison_of_DA_microbiome_methods/README.md

   ```
   * -D represents the rarefaction depth
   * -F represents the prevelance filtering.
 I.e. 0.1 represents a 10% prevelance filter (the used within the analysis of the linked manuscript)

+#### Expected Output

+  * We have included the expected results from running the Human-ALL dataset (MALL dataset).
+This can be found in the Expected_MALL_output folder.
+  * Running this dataset should take ~20 minutes on a modern cpu using a single core.
+This was tested on linux ubuntu 16.04